-- Application - Interview by a guidance counselor and departmenthead - Physical examination and background check required - Admission test (TEAS Exam) - High School Diploma or GED - ► Fees for Supplies and textbooks are required may enter the program anytime during the school year.
+- Application - Interview by a guidance counselor and departmenthead - Physical examination and background check required - Admission test (TEAS Exam) - ► High School Diploma or GED - ► Fees for Supplies and textbooks are required

+Entrance Date: This program operates on an open-entry, openexit basis.
+Students may enter the program anytime during the school year.
 Entrance is dependent upon space availability Call (305) 557-1100 for more information.